HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 ### Behold the `baseball` data.

 > Stein’s paradox concerns the use of observed averages to estimate unobservable quantities.
 Averaging is the second most basic process in statistics, the first being the simple act of counting.
 A baseball player who gets seven hits in 20 official times at bat is said to have a batting average of .350.
-In computing this statistic we are forming an estimate of the payer’s true batting ability in terms of his observed average rate of success.
+In computing this statistic we are forming an estimate of the player’s true batting ability in terms of his observed average rate of success.
 Asked how well the player will do in his next 100 times at bat, we would probably predict 35 more hits.
-In traditional statistical theory it can be proved that no other estimation rule is uniformly better than the observed average.
+In traditional statistical theory it can be proven that no other estimation rule is uniformly better than the observed average.
 >
 > The paradoxical element in Stein’s result is that it sometimes contradicts this elementary law of statistical theory.
 If we have three or more baseball players, and if we are interested in predicting future batting averages for each of them, then there is a procedure that is better than simply extrapolating from the three separate averages...
 >